FSD50K: An Open Dataset of Human-Labeled Sound Events

 \subsection{Refinement Task}

 As mentioned in Sec. \ref{ssec:task_val}, in some clips, the current label sets could be an underrepresentation of the audio content, biased by the idiosyncrasies of the labeling pipeline.
-This is especially harmful in evaluation, as classifiers would be penalized when predicting a correct label that happens to be missing from the ground truth.
-This critical issue would limit the utility of the dataset for system's benchmarking.
+When evaluating classifiers' predictions against these incomplete label sets, classifiers can be penalized when predicting a correct label that happens to be missing from the ground truth.
 To address this issue, we refine the labels in the evaluation set.
 The goal is to obtain an \textit{exhaustive} labelling, that is, a labelling as close as possible to the correct and complete transcription of the audio content (for the considered vocabulary of 395 classes).